 We used several approaches to validate the model.
 First, we provided the preliminary model structure, methods, and assumptions to the manufacturer, patient organizations, and clinical experts.
 Based on feedback from these groups, we refined the data inputs used in the model, as needed.
 Second, we varied model input parameters to evaluate the face validity of changes in results.
 We also performed model verification for model calculations using internal reviewers.
-As part of ICER's efforts in acknowledging modeling transparency, we will also share the model with the relevant manufacturer for external verification around the time of publishing the draft Evidence Report for this review.
-The outputs from the model will be validated against the trial/study data of the interventions and also any relevant observational datasets.
-Finally, we will compare results to other cost-effectiveness models in this therapy area for the evidence report if they are available.
+As part of ICER's efforts in acknowledging modeling transparency, we also shared the model with Bristol Myers Squibb for external verification around the time of publishing the draft Evidence Report for this review.
+The model was also subjected to several internal checks for logical functioning by changing the inputs and also several reviews of the inputs for accuracy.